 In contrast, Singapore and Hong Kong (China) have credit reporting systems that surpass those found in the United States and the United Kingdom.

-We’re sorry to say, but the wonderful credit score you built up in your home country doesn’t transfer across international borders.
+We’re sorry to say, but the wonderful credit score history you built up in your home country doesn’t transfer across international borders.
 Just because Canada and the United States share a border, doesn't mean they share credit reporting standards.

 That’s true even though you’ll find key independent reporting agencies, such as Equifax and TransUnion, operate in both countries.
 Indeed, you’ll discover that these companies, along with Experian, provide credit reports in dozens of countries.